I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_d3dddiarg_createdevice.md

 [in] Obsolete.
 To receive a pointer to the first buffer that the user-mode display driver can use to batch commands, the driver must first call the <a href="https://msdn.microsoft.com/f3f5d6bc-3bc6-4214-830a-cffff01069cc">pfnCreateContextCb</a> function to create a context for the newly created device.

+`CommandBufferSize`

+[in] Obsolete.

+`pAllocationList`

+[in] Obsolete.
+To receive an array of <a href="..\d3dukmdt\ns-d3dukmdt-_d3dddi_allocationlist.md">D3DDDI_ALLOCATIONLIST</a> structures for the starting allocation list, the driver must first call the <a href="https://msdn.microsoft.com/f3f5d6bc-3bc6-4214-830a-cffff01069cc">pfnCreateContextCb</a> function to create a context for the newly created device.

+`AllocationListSize`

+[in] Obsolete.

+`pPatchLocationList`

+[in] Obsolete.
+To receive an array of <a href="..\d3dukmdt\ns-d3dukmdt-_d3dddi_patchlocationlist.md">D3DDDI_PATCHLOCATIONLIST</a> structures for the starting patch-location list, the driver must first call the <a href="https://msdn.microsoft.com/f3f5d6bc-3bc6-4214-830a-cffff01069cc">pfnCreateContextCb</a> function to create a context for the newly created device.

+`PatchLocationListSize`

+[in] Obsolete.

 `pDeviceFuncs`

 [out] A pointer to a <a href="..\d3dumddi\ns-d3dumddi-_d3dddi_devicefuncs.md">D3DDDI_DEVICEFUNCS</a> structure that the user-mode display driver fills with a table of its functions.
 The Direct3D runtime uses these functions to communicate with the user-mode display driver.

-`pPatchLocationList`

-[in] Obsolete.
-To receive an array of <a href="..\d3dukmdt\ns-d3dukmdt-_d3dddi_patchlocationlist.md">D3DDDI_PATCHLOCATIONLIST</a> structures for the starting patch-location list, the driver must first call the <a href="https://msdn.microsoft.com/f3f5d6bc-3bc6-4214-830a-cffff01069cc">pfnCreateContextCb</a> function to create a context for the newly created device.

-`Version`

-[in] A number that the driver can use to identify when the Direct3D/DirectDraw runtime was built.
-For example, the driver can use the version number to differentiate between a runtime that is released with Windows Vista and a runtime that is released with a subsequent service pack, which might contain a fix that the driver requires.
+`Flags`

+[in] A <a href="..\d3dumddi\ns-d3dumddi-_d3dddi_createdeviceflags.md">D3DDDI_CREATEDEVICEFLAGS</a> structure that identifies how to create the device.

+`CommandBuffer`

+This member is reserved and should be set to zero.

+This member is available beginning with Windows 7.

 ## Requirements